 Think like an employer

-Faced with a pile of hundreds of job applications that they typically receive, a screener would be more then human who gave such in-depth attention to every one.
+Faced with a pile of hundreds of job applications that they typically receive, a screener would be more than a human who gave such in-depth attention to everyone.
 In the real world, skim reading of CVs or resumes is very much a reality and it is easy to miss crucial information.
 Do you know what their objective is?

 We can tell you what it is not.
-Screeners are nor there to find the best candidate for the jobs!
+Screeners are not there to find the best candidate for the jobs!

 What they are looking for is a way to weed out every job resume or CV possible.
 The goal is to present whoever is making the hiring decision with a manageable shortlist of potential candidates - maybe 5 or 10 out of all applications they received.

 It's a matter of numbers!

 Well, it depends on how stringent they are.
 Many will chuck your resume right away if they find any of the following errors:

 - An anonymous address such as "Dear Sir/Madam", "To whom it may concern" or "Dear Recruiter" etc.,